knative/docs/docs/developer/eventing/sources/containersource/README.md

             ```

     === "YAML"
-        1. Create a YAML file using the example below:
+        1. Create a YAML file using the following example:

             ```yaml
             apiVersion: apps/v1